 Attendance is defined as:

 The following guidelines apply, regardless of course length:

-*If the student wishes to appeal denial of a substitute assignment, it must be run through the Program Director to the Dean of the School of Leadership and Business with signatures from both.
+*If the student wishes to appeal denial of a substitute assignment, it must be run through the Program Chair to the Dean of the School of Leadership and Business with signatures from both.
 If the instrutor is willing to accept a substitute assignment, he/she will define it.

 A pattern of absences, e.g., missing class meetings in two or more consecutive courses or missing consecutive Saturday sessions, may result in an administrative withdrawal from the program.
 Any changes in course schedule also affects financial aid.

 Regardless of reason, all late work will be reduced in grade by the following scale.
 Work is considered late when it is not completed at the time stated in the curriculum guide.
 Thus, if work is to be submitted prior to the start of a class session, the work is considered one day late when that class session begins.

 Students who believe a grade reduction has occurred due to a legitimate emergency (e.g., accident, hospitalization, death in family) may appeal their final grade after the final grade has been submitted by the instructor.
 Written justification such as a letter from a doctor must be submitted with the Request for Grade Change paperwork.